Mynarski Death Plummet

-Mynarski Death Plummet (Mynarski chute mortelle) is a Canadian short film, directed by Matthew Rankin and released in 2014.
+Mynarski Death Plummet (Mynarski chute mortelle) is a 2014 Canadian short film, written, produced, edited, animated, and directed by Matthew Rankin.
 Blending live action with animation, the film expressionistically imagines the final moments of Andrew Mynarski, a Canadian World War II airman who was posthumously awarded the Victoria Cross for attempting to free colleague Pat Brophy before plummeting to his death from their burning airplane.

 The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2014.
 It was a shortlisted Canadian Screen Award nominee for Best Live Action Short Drama at the 4th Canadian Screen Awards, and a shortlisted Jutra Award nominee for Best Short Film at the 17th Jutra Awards.